zorinbot/.github/profile/README.md

 ## Introduction

-Zorin is a moderation bot with a single focus, to be fast, minimalist and secure, ready to use and in a way that doesn't leak data or any information from the server.
+Zorin is a moderation and interactions bot with a single focus, to be fast, minimalist and secure, ready to use and in a way that does not leak data or any information from the server.

 ## Useful links